wp-graphql/wp-graphql-woocommerce/docs/installation.md

 ## Prerequisites

+1. WordPress 6.3 or higher.
+2. PHP 8.1 or higher.
-1. A WordPress website with WooCommerce installed and activated.
+3. [WooCommerce](https://woocommerce.com/) 9.0 or higher installed and activated.
-2. WPGraphQL plugin installed and activated.
+4. [WPGraphQL](https://www.wpgraphql.com/) 2.0 or higher installed and activated.

 ## Step-by-step guide